-Dental implants have revolutionized dentistry and patient’s lives for over 60 years.
-In the old days, patients with lost teeth had limited options that came with drawbacks.
+Dental implants have revolutionized dentistry and patient’s lives for almost 60 years.
+In the early days of dentistry, patients with lost teeth had limited options that came with drawbacks.
 Dental implants have given patients the ability to restore a natural looking and comfortable feeling smile.
 Implants can replace single teeth, multiple teeth, or your full dentition with great long term success and stability.

 Dental implants are an artificial tooth root ( made of titanium) that a periodontist or oral surgeon places into your jaw to support restorations that resemble a tooth or group of teeth.
 Dental implants can replace a single tooth, support multiple teeth as a bridge, or support a denture (making it more comfortable and secure).

 Dental implants are an ideal option for people in generally good oral health who have lost a tooth or teeth due to periodontal disease, injury, fracture or decay.
 Dental implants are actually more tooth saving than traditional crowns and bridges, since dental implants do not cut down healthy teeth or rely on adjacent teeth for support.

 Sufficient bone, and good overall health will give you the best prognosis for ideal oseointegration, (the way bone fills in around the implant for strength).
 Dental implants are intimately connected with the underlying bone and gum tissues in the mouth.
 So, proper fit, good occlusion, and excellent oral hygiene are necessary for long term success.
 With technique and material advances, dental bone grafts are now more successful than ever and can be used to augment your natural bone.